 There are step-by-step instructions for conducting systematic reviews.

-Step 1: Define the research question
+1: Define the research question

 Researchers must first decide what research question they need an answer for.
 The aim could be, for example: "To assess the effects of a new drug for a particular health problem in certain types of people."
 The question needs to be very specific.

-Step 2: Decide which studies to include in the review
+2: Decide which studies to include in the review

-Step 3: Search for the studies
+3: Search for the studies

-Step 4: Select the studies and collect the data
+4: Select the studies and collect the data

-Data are taken from studies that meet the predetermined eligibility criteria.
+Researchers take data from studies that meet the predetermined eligibility criteria.
 The data may have to come from a variety of formats.

-Step 5: Assess the risk of bias in the included studies
+5: Assess the risk of bias in the included studies

 It is acceptable to include some studies of a lower quality, as long as the researchers take this kind of bias into account.

-Step 6: Analyze the data and undertake meta-analyses
+6: Analyze the data and undertake meta-analyses

-Step 7: Address any publication bias
+7: Address any publication bias

-Step 8: Present the final results of the review
+8: Present the final results of the review

 The team publishes the work, with a table showing a summary of findings.
 Decision makers can use this published outcome.

-Advantages of a systematic review
+Advantages of a review